nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/managing-permissions.md

 You can share documents and folders with people that don't usually have access to the application, using their email.

 In the **Permissions Assigned to External Users** part of the screen, click **New** and fill in the popup form.
-The external person is sent an email notification that contains the link to the document or space.
+The external user receives an email notification that contains the link to the document or space.
 They can access the application only by clicking that link.

 {{! /multiexcerpt}}